-Omnichannel marketing is when all channels are integrated and working together with each other to market to your customer.
+Omnichannel marketing is when all channels are integrated and work together with each other to market to your customer.
 Multichannel marketing reaches the customer from multiple touchpoints, but the platforms are not integrated together via a single holistic digital marketing strategy approach.

 In digital marketing, some channels are more challenging and resource-intensive to implement, so we advise rolling out your strategy in Phases.
-The time in-between phases, and the decision when to (or not) progress forward is highly dependent on your budget, resources, success with prior phases, and more.
+The time in-between phases and the decision when to (or not) progress forward is highly dependent on your budget, resources, success with prior phases, and more.

 Keep in mind this is a generalized approach and your own step-by-step process may look different depending on your industry, product, pre-existing digital channels and assets, and clientele.

-For example, you could certainly develop and roll out a podcast before you implement a social media advertising campaign, though through experience, we’ve found that in general your marketing dollars and resources are likely better allocated in the opposite order.
+For example, you could certainly develop and roll out a podcast before you implement a social media advertising campaign, though, through experience, we’ve found that in general your marketing dollars and resources are likely better allocated in the opposite order.